-Joe Goode Performance Group hosts a series of ‘Movement for Humans’ classes at the Veteran’s Building, open to all veterans.
+Joe Goode Performance Group hosts a series of ‘Movement for Humans’ classes, open to all veterans.

 Since 2018, JGPG has been building an ongoing partnership with the SFVA Downtown Clinic.
 ‘Movement for Humans’ is a movement practice designed by Artistic Director Joe Goode that promotes the mind body connection, with a focus on easeful movement and breath.
-The classes are adapted for all bodies and levels of mobility.
+Classes are adapted for all bodies and levels of mobility.
 No movement experience is necessary or needed.
-The classes are part of The Resilience Project, a collaborative project between JGPG and The Contemporary Jewish Museum, which aims to explore how we as humans deal with trauma, using storytelling and performance as a way of finding universality and strength in the face of adversity.
+The classes are part of The Resilience Project, which aims to explore how we as humans deal with trauma, using storytelling and performance as a way of finding universality and strength in the face of adversity.
 Interested participants are invited to share their stories in interviews that are woven into a live work performed by the company.

 The Resilience Project is sponsored by SFVA, Bob Basker 315 AL Post & Veterans for Peace chapter 69, in collaboration with Joe Goode Performance Group & The Contemporary Jewish Museum.

 Accessibility: We are committed to creating an accessible environment for all veterans, all the classes are adapted for all bodies and levels of mobility.
-The SF War Memorial building is accessible and has elevator access to all floors.
 Service animals are welcome.
-Sign language interpretation (ASL) can be scheduled for all classes with at least one weeks notice by emailing [email protected] or by calling 415.655.7856 (relay calls welcome).
+Sign language interpretation (ASL) can be scheduled with notice.

 ABOUT THE RESILIENCE PROJECT